vijilAI/docs/source/index.md

 Welcome to Vijil!
 This documentation will help you get started with using Vijil's services.
 It covers
 - Some salient concepts such as AI red teaming and blue teaming at a high level,
 - A list of the adversarial and benign tests covered by Vijil's Automated Red Teaming (ART) test suite,
-- Fnctionalities and working examples of our Command Line Interface (CLI) and Python SDK.
+- Functionalities and working examples of our Command Line Interface (CLI) and Python SDK.

 ## Usage